We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 The secret to boosting ROI with the human factor

 Why the disappointing returns?
-It comes down to the human factor of technology adoption.
+It comes down to the human factor of adopting new technology in business.

-In fact, Eagle Hill Consulting’s research on successful technology implementations reveals that employees aren’t getting the support they need to benefit from new technologies, and technology investments aren’t improving performance:
+In fact, Eagle Hill Consulting’s research on workplace technology finds that employees aren’t getting the support they need to benefit from new technologies, and tech investments aren’t improving performance.

-How to take a human-focused approach to technology adoption
+How to take a human-focused approach to adopting new technology in the workplace

 Grounding technology change initiatives in the human factor is essential to maximizing technology investments and increasing adoption.
 By improving human ROI, organizations can also improve enterprise ROI.
 Here’s how to take a human-focused approach to technology change.